– News about Quincy from Quincy Quarry News.

-In response to public records requests, the City of Quincy is unique among 351 towns and cities in the Commonwealth as well as all but innumerable state entities: Quincy has opted to literally rubber stamp its rejections of public records requests with custom, notary-style rubber stamps.
+In turn, in response to public records requests the City of Quincy is unique among the three hundred and fifty-one towns and cities in the Commonwealth as well as all but innumerable state entities: the city has opted to literally rubber stamp its rejections of public records requests with custom, notary-style rubber stamps.

 One stamp notes that the City of Quincy views the request for public records as invalid.

-And the other rubber stamp states that the City of Quincy claims to not have the record(s) requested.
+And the city’s other rubber stamp claims that the City of Quincy does not have the record(s) requested.

 In any event, the City of Quincy’s rubber stamping of its denials of public records requests is a source of amusement among the state workers otherwise subjected with the often mind-numbing work of processing public records denial complaints.

 Similarly, while the City of Quincy is not among the most frequently complained about denier of records, it is Quincy Quarry’s understanding that the Public Records Division all but invariably rejects Quincy’s denial of records as valid.